It is written, Man shall not live by bread alone, but by every word that proceedeth from the mouth of God. Matthew 4: 4.

 The more you read scripture, the more knowledge you will acquire to keep close in your heart and the more you will come to know the Spirit – the less you read it . . . well you know what I mean.
 Have you ever wondered what it is that keeps you from reading the Bible as much as you should?
 Firstly it's by your own rebelliousness and secondly, by the one who wants to take His promises away from you!
 And so many are unconsciously or unknowingly, not even realising that this is the case and I think it's because so many are blinded in ignorance, they can't physically see it so it means nothing to them - and that's what faith is.
 I find that an open Bible near where you sit or relax is an invitation and an encouragement to read it rather than a closed Bible.
 And that could invite conversation from others.
 Satan will always try to put a road block or detour sign or wrong thought in front of you and if you are aware when that happens you must stamp on it immediately and don’t let it grow.
 The longer you entertain whatever is put before you, either by yourself or Satan, the harder it is to escape it – our shield of faith is the Bible.
 Scripture says in James 4: 7, Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 And submission and obedience is the key to it.
 Part of verse 8 says, Draw near to God and He will draw near to you.

 Benefits of reading the Bible – in order to love the Bible you have to love God first.

 - If you don’t read about God and His dear Son, how can you know them?

 - Reading the Bible you will know God’s will for your life - through the Spirit.

-- Sin is always crouching – God’s word helps to keep it far from you.
+- Sin is always crouching, ready to spring – God’s word helps to keep it far from you.

 - Reading the Bible will teach you not to lean on your own understanding.

-- With the Spirit’s help, we can discern what is true and what is false.
+- With the Spirit’s help, we can discern what is true way of salvation.